Sewer56/dlang-prs/README.md

 	24-Aug-2018: prs-util [X64] added to benchmarks.

+A C# wrapper for this library is also available on [NuGet](https://www.nuget.org/packages/csharp-prs/).

 # Notice

 After finishing this project, I have learned to witness that apparently this also exists, https://github.com/playegs/prs which meant my documentation work was (partially) for naught, nonetheless - I am still publishing this regardless as another alternative, unchanged from the original text below.
 Have fun ^-^.